 The Department recognises the need for school staff wellbeing and collective self-care.
-Support for school staff wellbeing is provided by the Department's Occupational Health Strategy which aims to promote the health and wellbeing of employees in the workplace, with a strong focus on prevention.
+Support for school staff wellbeing will be provided by Department support services including the Professional Development Service for Teachers (PDST) as well as by the HSE's Health Promotion Team.
+An Occupational Health Strategy is in place as a supportive resource for staff in schools.
+The aim of the Occupational Health Strategy is to promote the health and wellbeing of employees in the workplace, with a strong focus on prevention.
 The Occupational Health Strategy comprises the Employee Assistance Service and the Occupational Health Service.
 The Employee Assistance Service (EAS) is provided by Spectrum life.
 They are providing this support under the banner of 'Wellbeing Together: Folláine Le Chéile'.

 Under the EAS, all school employees have access to a dedicated free confidential phoneline1800 411 057 available 24 hours a day, 365 days a year providing advice on a range of issues such as wellbeing, legal, financial, mediation, management support etc. Where required, short-term counselling is available to employees and family members (over the age of 18 years and living at home).
 A bespoke wellbeing portal and app which offers access to a Digital Gym, Live Chat, podcasts and blogs on topics around wellbeing and mental health, family life, exercise and nutrition is also available.
 In addition online cognitive behavioural therapy is provided.
-Spectrum.life is also providing a series of digital wellbeing events including live webinars with Q & A, see Section 8 for further information.
+Spectrum.life is also providing a series of digital wellbeing events including live webinars with Q & A.